NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > But **of the Son** he says,...
 10 And, “You, Lord, laid the foundation of the earth in the beginning, and the heavens are the work of your hands; 11 they will perish, but you remain; they will all wear out like a garment, 12 like a robe you will roll them up, like a garment they will be changed.
 But you are the same, and your years will have no end.”

-Paul quotes Psalm 102 which talks about Jehovah, and he applies it to Jesus.
+Paul quotes [Psalm 102](#psalm-10225-27) which talks about Jehovah, and he applies it to Jesus.
 Jesus is the one who laid the foundation of the earth, because Jesus is Jehovah.

 ## 2 Peter 1:1

-> Simeon Peter, a servant and apostle of Jesus Christ, To those who have obtained a faith of equal standing with ours by the righteousness of **our God and Savior Jesus Christ:**
+> Simeon Peter, a servant and apostle of Jesus Christ, To those who have obtained a faith of equal standing with ours by the righteousness of our God and Savior Jesus Christ:

-Jesus is called "our Great God and Savior" by the apostle Peter.
+Jesus is called **our Great God and Savior** by the apostle Peter.
 This is what the firat Christians believed.

 ## 2 Peter 1:17